-This bill proposes several changes to the HCA.
-The most substantial change is the proposed extension of the HCA's sunset by five years, to January 1, 2030.
-The HCA has only been effective for 18 months - 15 of which have been during a global pandemic.
+The HCA has only been in effect for 20 months -16 of which have been during a global pandemic.
 As such, it is very difficult to determine its effectiveness and need for extension.
 Conversely, the original five-year sunset is likely too short to produce the systematic change envisioned by the bill, which merits its extension.
 Either way, given the substantial mismatch between supply and demand for housing, it is unlikely that the state's housing crisis will be resolved by 2025 - or even 2030.

-Other proposed changes to the HAC are in response to challenges that have arisen in implementing this bill - including discrepancies in the intent of the author and interpretations of the law by the Department of Housing and Community Development, as well as local agencies.
+Other proposed changes to the HCA are in response to challenges that have arisen in implementing the bill - including discrepancies in the intent of the author and interpretations of the law by the Department of Housing and Community Development, as well as local agencies.
 This includes language to specify that the HCA applies to both discretionary and ministerial projects, and to projects to construct single dwelling units.